Dave Roberts' Countless Errors Bury Dodgers' Chance to End 30-Year Title Drought

 "Whether they were going to hit Devers with a lead or go to the bench and go with Nunez, I still liked Alex in that spot," Roberts said after Game 1.

-The calamity that has followed Roberts' pitching changes in the first two games of this series is burying the Dodgers from having any chance of coming back to win their first World Series since 1988.
+The calamity that has followed Roberts' pitching changes in the first two games of this series has all but buried the Dodgers' chances of winning their first World Series since 1988.
 The pressure avalanches onto the Dodgers as this series swings over from the frigid New England winds to the Los Angeles sun.
 And for as much as Roberts has hurt the Dodgers' chances, Cora has bolstered Boston's odds of raising its ninth championship trophy.

 Cora's success in the World Series isn't an anomaly.
-Throughout the regular season, the first-year manager continually stuck with his players through slumps, building trust in the process.
-The ability to build relationships facilitated Cora's flexibility in Games 1 and 2, when he started Devers over Nunez despite precedent suggesting the latter would start against lefties.
+Throughout the regular season, the first-year manager stuck with his players through slumps, building trust in the process.
+The ability to build relationships facilitated Cora's flexibility in Games 1 and 2, when he started Devers over Nunez at third base despite precedent suggesting the latter would start against lefties.

 The move paid off big time in the series opener; despite starting on the bench, Nunez stayed ready and came through with the biggest hit of his career.
 This after Devers himself had already reached base two of three times and drove in a run.